Cassius Marcellus Clay: Early political career

-Clay served in the Mexican–American War as a captain with the 1st Kentucky Cavalry from 1846 to 1847.
-He had opposed the annexation of Texas and the expansion of slavery into the Southwest, but had volunteered because of Mexico’s attempt to seize the state, which it still claimed.
-While making a speech for abolition in 1849, Clay was attacked by the six Turner brothers, who beat, stabbed, and tried to shoot him.
-In the ensuing fight, Clay fought off all six and, using his Bowie knife, killed Cyrus Turner.
+Clay served in the Mexican–American War as a captain with the 1st Regiment, Kentucky Mounted Volunteers from 1846 to 1847.
+He had opposed the annexation of Texas and the expansion of slavery into the Southwest, but had volunteered because of Mexico's attempt to seize Texas, which it claimed as its historic territory.

+Clay survived his second assassination attempt while he was in Foxtown, Kentucky on June 15, 1849, after he stabbed 29-year-old farmer and politician Cyril Turner in the stomach following a heated quarrel.
+Turner succumbed to his injury two days later.
+The knife that Clay mortally wounded Turner with along with the pants that Turner was wearing in the fight are on display at the Irvinton House Museum in Richmond, Kentucky.

 In 1853, Clay granted 10 acres of his expansive lands to John G. Fee, an abolitionist who founded the town of Berea.
 In 1855 Fee founded Berea College, open to all races.

 Clay's connections to the northern antislavery movement remained strong.
 He was a founder of the Republican Party in Kentucky and became a friend of Abraham Lincoln, whom he supported for the presidency in 1860.
 Clay was briefly a candidate for the vice presidency at the 1860 Republican National Convention, but lost the nomination to Hannibal Hamlin.